learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 ## Introduction

 You've seen how you can extend your linear models by including interaction effects as well as polynomial terms.
-Including these in models comes at a price though: not only do our models become more complex (with more parameter estimates), adding more terms can potentially harm model performance when performing predictions.
+Including these in models comes at a price though: not only do the models become more complex (with more parameter estimates), adding more terms can potentially harm model performance when performing predictions.
 You'll learn about that in this lesson.

 ## Objectives